MariosVisos/retail-product-classifier-server/README.md

 # retail-product-classifier-server

-Simple overview of use/purpose.
+Flask web application

 ## Description

-Backend server to be used with the [retail-product-classifier](https://github.com/MariosVisos/retail-product-classifier "retail-product-classifier client repository") retail-product-classifier client.
+Backend server to be used with the [retail-product-classifier](https://github.com/MariosVisos/retail-product-classifier "retail-product-classifier client repository") client.

 ## Getting Started